AntonioIDeTIC/Tau2_USB3_python_interface/README.md

 * numpy == ??

 ## 🚀 Code
 The project was tested on a Ubuntu laptop.
+Please, take into account that the WIC SDK version used in this work is 1.2.1, you can get it from the manufacturer's webpage.

 ## 📜 License